MiclAnglz/HotelWebsite/README.md

 <strong>Notes:</strong>

-- A more detailed description of the task can be found in the "ProjectBrief" folder.
+- A more detailed description of the project task can be found in the "ProjectBrief" folder.

 - This project was to be completed with a group, however; one of the group members completed the whole project by himself.
 The project in this repo is my version of the project that I completed myself.